 Your favorite steak fajitas get a big upgrade with this incredibly tasty carne asada marinade!
 It’s easy to whip up the marinade in the blender and the steak fajitas only take about 15 minutes to cook, so it’s perfect for even the busiest weeknight meal!

-Like these carne asada steak fajitas!
-The marinade is super simple to make, (just zip it up in your blender or food processor), then all you have to do it toss it on your grill for a few minutes, and you have yourself a great, restaurant quality meal in no time!
+The marinade for these steak fajitas is super simple to make, (just zip it up in your blender or food processor), then all you have to do it toss it on your grill for a few minutes, and you have yourself a great, restaurant quality meal in no time!
 You’ll love the peppery citrus flavor that tenderizes the steak to perfection!

 My Other Mexican Night Favorites!!